RachaelDelNegro/Notes-Synthesizer/docs/database-schema.md

 ## API Considerations

-The schema supports these key operations:
+The unified schema supports these key operations:
 - Creating new synthesis runs
-- Retrieving full run history
+- Adding items of any type to a run
+- Retrieving items by type or across all types
+- Filtering items by various criteria
 - Loading complete run results
 - Querying runs by date/metadata